nerve-bio/NERVE/README.md

 ## Usage

-Before describing each module, here a brief description of the parameters to pass:
+Before describing each module, here a brief description of the parameters to pass.
+Some of them will be clear during the in detail description of the single modules:
 - `-proteome1` (mandatory): the path to `.fasta` proteome file;
 - `-gram` (mandatory): the gram (`p` for positive, `n` for negative or `a` for archea) of the organism.